plone/documentation/working-with-content/managing-content/ploneformgen/sql_crud.rst

 This tutorial covers the use of PloneFormGen to update and insert rows in a single-table SQL database.

-The simple application we'll develop here would need quite a bit of polishing before you'd wish to expose it to the public, but it will demonstrate the basic techniques.
+The simple application we'll develop here would need a bit of polishing before you'd wish to expose it to the public, but it will demonstrate the basic techniques.

 Skills required to understand this tutorial include: